 The Medical History Questionnaire must be completed by the student’s examining physician.
 The cost of the physical examination will be at the applicant's expense.

-STEP 5: All applicants must complete and pass a drug test screening process prior to acceptance into the Criminal Justice Institute.
+All applicants must complete and pass a drug test screening process prior to acceptance into the Criminal Justice Institute.

 Students must bring the Chain of Command (C.O.C) form provided in the academy application to the drug testing facility.
 The testing facility will fax/email the results to the Criminal Justice Institute at Seminole State.

-STEP 6: Submit to a background check.
-All applicants will be electronically fingerprinted, and all personal information obtained will be forwarded to FDLE and to the FBI for background verification.
+- All applicants will be electronically fingerprinted, and all personal information obtained will be forwarded to FDLE and to the FBI for background verification.